 Weed and Lung Cancer

-So can smoking marijuana cause lung cancer?
+So can you get lung cancer from smoking weed?
 The research on a potential link between weed and lung cancer is still contentious.

 Secondhand marijuana smoke is also known to contain many of the same chemicals as directly inhaled smoke.
 Although there is currently very little research on the effects of secondhand marijuana smoke, experts are still concerned with the potential harm it could cause as a smoke containing harmful chemicals.